-Students have a wide range of subjects to choose from to complement the Core and Extended curriculums which allow them to focus on the areas they most enjoy, are interested in, and require for future careers.
+Students have a wide range of subjects to choose from to complement the Core and Extended curriculum and to allow students to focus on the areas which they enjoy and are interested in the most.
+Through their Option Subjects, students will have the opportunity to acquire a broad and deep knowledge base.

-Some subjects are GCSE qualifications and others are vocational options which are equally regarded to GCSEs and hold equivalent value.
+Some subjects are GCSE qualifications and others are vocational options which are equally regarded to GCSEs and have an equivalent value.
 It is important that students choose the most appropriate courses for them.

-Staff will provide thorough advice and guidance to ensure that students are comfortable with their decisions at the start of their three-year journey to academic success.
+Staff will provide thorough advice and guidance to ensure that students are comfortable with their three-year journey which will lead to academic success.